telenok/telenok-with-workflow/readme.md

 ## Official Documentation

-Documentation for the entire Telenok CMS can be found on the [Telenok website](http://telenok.com/docs).
+Documentation for the entire Telenok CMS coming soon.

 ### License

 Telenok CMS is open-sourced software licensed under the Free for personal, non-commercial, non-company using and commercial licensed in other cases.
-Please, visit http://telenok.com/license

 ## Installation